• Skip to main content

 Instructions

-• Wash the parsley then use a salad spinner or paper towels to thoroughly dry it.
+• Wash 140 grams flat-leaf parsley, then use a salad spinner or paper towels to thoroughly dry it.
 Remove all the stems, then grab a handful and roll it up and slice the roll as thinly as possible.
 Chop the parsley in the opposite direction to the direction you sliced and you should get it pretty evenly chopped.

-• Add the parsley to a large bowl along with the cucumbers, tomatoes and onions.
+• Add the parsley to a large bowl along with 140 grams Lebanese cucumbers, 225 grams tomatoes, and the onions.
 Add the soaked bulgur along with the dressing and toss everything together.
-Tabouleh tastes fresh the day it's made, but if you let it sit overnight, the flavors have a chance to meld and it tastes even better.
+Tabouleh tastes fresh the day it's made, but if you let it sit overnight, the flavors have a chance to meld, and it tastes even better.

 Recipes in your inboxDon't miss out SIGN UP!